ibm-cloud-docs/vpc/lb-create.md

         * **Value**: The value to be matched.
         * **Key**: The name of the HTTP header field to evaluate, if the rule type is **Header**.
 For example, to match a cookie in the HTTP header, enter **Cookie** for the key.

-## Creating an application load balancer using the CLI
+## Creating an application load balancer by using the CLI
 {: #lb-cli-creating-network-load-balancer}
 {: cli}